 - 43. Contract of Service vs Contract for Service - 44.
 Applicability of these employment laws is affected by whether a work agreement is "contract of service" or "contract for service": - a.
 Employment Act (all employees except public sector employees, seafarers, and domestic workers) - b.
-Child Development Co-Savings Act (employees and self-employed individuals with a Singaporean new-born child) - c.
+Child Development Co-Savings Act (employees and self-employed individuals who have worked for at least 3 months and with a Singaporean new-born child) - c.
 Work Injury Compensation Act (all employees other than self-employed individuals, domestic workers, & uniformed services such as the armed forces, police, civil defence, central narcotics bureau, and prison services) - d.
 Central Provident Fund Act (all employees who are Singapore citizens or permanent residents for full retirement savings and self-employed individuals in respect of Medisave savings for healthcare purposes) - e.
-Enlistment Act (Singapore citizens and permanent residents who have joined the public primary and secondary school system are liable for compulsory national service) - f.
-Industrial Relations Act (employees other than management staff whose work is closely associated with the interests of the shareholders/business owners) - g.
-Skills Development Levy Act (all employees except domestic workers)
+Enlistment Act (Singapore citizens and permanent residents who have joined the subsidised public school system are liable for compulsory national service and employers must allow them to resume employment after serving it as prescheduled unless the employment is not meant to last beyond the end of the service period)